We are proud to share the inspiring journey of Becky Fritchman of Jonesboro, Indiana

 It’s been awesome.
 From the office staff to my prosthetist, Julie McCay.
 They are all so kind and supportive.

 What would you like to say to a new amputee to encourage them?

 Ask questions.
 Don’t be afraid to ask questions and believe in yourself.
 Join amputee support groups on Facebook.
 This has been a big plus in connecting me with other above-the-knee amputees.
 Someone is most likely going through what you are on a daily basis.
 Trust the team that works with you.
 Your success is their success.

 The hardest part about this journey has been mental and emotional.
 I have to prepare myself every time I went out in public because I felt that I looked different, but mentally I overcame this and acted normal.

 My husband and I went to a business and as we were leaving, the owner asked about my leg.
 He had no idea it was amputated until I told him it was.
 He just noticed that I was limping a bit.
 I enjoy sharing my story whenever I am asked.

 Julie McCay, my prosthetist, has made my leg look almost like a real leg.
 A lot of people don’t realize that it is a prosthetic leg unless I tell them.

 Faith plays a big part in my daily attitude.
 I have a huge support system which helps, also.
-My husband, our daughters, family, church family, they all help to keep me staying positive through this journey.
+My husband, our daughters, family, church family, friends, they all help to keep me staying positive through this journey.
 I’m very thankful to be where I am today – still growing daily in my new journey.